 What is the best cake for a smash cake?

-Remember this cake is about to get destroyed and most likely no one’s going to be eating it except for your little munchkin, so flavor is not that important.
-However, you do want the cake to look great in the images.
+Remember this cake is about to get destroyed and most likely no one’s going to be eating it except for your little munchkin, so flavour is not that important.
+However, you do want the cake that your little one can grab hold of and on that will look great in the images.

 It’s up to you if you get a professional cake maker to make something elaborate, or even a simple cake you made yourself or purchased from the supermarket will be fine too.
 The one thing to keep in mind is the messier the cake can get the better.
 So our tip is to look for a mid-size cake with buttercream frosting that bub can easily smear all over their face and body.
 Now is not the time for a cake covered in fondant as these are harder for little ones to break through and so don’t have the essential smear factor.